d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 student@linux-ess:~$ ls /dev/mapper/
 control  ubuntu--vg-ubuntu--lv
 ```
 In the fstab file we see that, while booting, the following 2 volumes are automatically mounted with their filesystems.
-The root- and home-directory are formatted as ext4.
+The root- and boot-directory are formatted as ext4.
 We’ll now check the connection between all these groups and volumes.
 ```bash
 student@linux-ess:~$ cat /etc/fstab
 # /etc/fstab: static file system information.